pinapelz/blog.pinapelz.com/src/content/blog/umiguri.md

 ### Using a TASOLLER/Yubideck or other CHUNITHM specific controller
 For CHUNITHM specific controllers, such as TASOLLERs, the best way to get them working with UMIGURI is to use a program called [slidershim](https://github.com/4yn/slidershim)

-This will basically simplify all the annoying IO stuff that you'd neeed to do otherwise, it'll even handle making use of your LED lights on the controller itself.
+This will basically simplify all the annoying IO stuff that you'd need to do otherwise, it'll even handle making use of your LED lights on the controller itself.

 The downside is these controllers typically cost a pretty penny.
 [Usually 300 USD or more](https://www.dj-dao.com/en/tasoller).
 There's always the option to build your own, but that's a whole other can of worms.